boldreports/bold-reports-docker/docs/how-to-deploy-bold-reports-using-existing-db-server.md

    | `BOLD_SERVICES_USER_EMAIL`                 | Yes    | It should be a valid email.|
    | `BOLD_SERVICES_USER_PASSWORD`              | Yes    | It should meet our password requirements.<br /><br /><b>Note:</b>Password must meet the following requirements.
 It must contain at least 6 characters, 1 uppercase character, 1 lowercase character, 1 numeric character, 1 special character|

-3. Run docker compose up command.
+2. Run docker compose up command.
    ```sh
    docker-compose up -d
    ```
    ![docker-compose-up](./images/docker-compose-up.png)
    > **Note:** The docker volumes `boldservices_data` and `db_data` persists data of Bold Reports and PostgreSQL respectively.
 [Learn more about docker volumes](https://docs.docker.com/storage/volumes/)

-4. After running the command, access the Bold Reports App by entering APP_URL in a browser.At this point, Bold Reports should be running in `<app_base_url>` (as appropriate)
+3. Now, access the Bold Reports application by entering the URL as `http://localhost:8090` or `http://host-ip:8090` in the browser.
+When opening this URL in the browser, it will configure the application startup in the background and display the page below within a few seconds.
+The default port number mentioned in the compose file is 8090.
+If you are making changes to the port number, then you need to use that port number for accessing the Bold Reports application.

    ![docker-startup](../docs/images/docker-startup.png)
    > **Note:** The Bold Reports site is not immediately available on port 80 because the containers are still being initialized and may take a couple of minutes for the first load.